-- The failover can only be performed to the pre-selected target standby database. - The broker preserves the protection mode at the maximum availability level (which is the mode it was operating in before the failover occurred).
+- The failover can only be performed to the pre-selected target standby database. - The broker preserves the protection mode that was in effect prior to the failover.

 Step 4 Re-establish a disaster-recovery configuration.

 To maintain a viable disaster-recovery solution in the event of another disaster, you may need to perform the additional steps described in Section 5.4.3 to: